 Here at Veriff, we’re experts in fraud prevention.
 With the help of our identity verification platform, you can ensure that your customers are exactly who they’re claiming to be.

-With the availability to select between 40 languages and dialects, and with support for more than 10,000 government-issued IDs from 190 countries, we provide a global reach that means you can verify customers from all corners of the world.
+With the availability to select between 40 languages and dialects, and with support for more than 12,000 government-issued IDs from 230+ countries and territories, we provide a global reach that means you can verify customers from all corners of the world.